IQSS/dataverse-client-javascript/docs/useCases.md

 _See [use case](../src/collections/domain/useCases/GetCollection.ts)_ definition.

-The `collectionObjectParameter` is a generic collection identifier, which can be either a string (for queries by CollectionAlias), or a number (for queries by CollectionId).
+The `collectionIdOrAlias` is a generic collection identifier, which can be either a string (for queries by CollectionAlias), or a number (for queries by CollectionId).

 If no collection identifier is specified, the default collection identifier; `root` will be used.
 If you want to search for a different collection, you must add the collection identifier as a parameter in the use case call.